 It is easy to scratch and shred.
 It makes satisfying noises when scratched.
-It leaves a highly visible mark.
+And it leaves a highly visible mark.

-If it is corrugated cardboard, with its denser feel and greater challenge, even better.
+Corrugated cardboard, with its denser feel and greater challenge, is even better.

 Cardboard certainly isn’t durable, but your cat isn’t looking for durability when she scratches.